Currently Active Legislation

 * The IOH law inadvertently deleted a portion of a statute that allowed “wide” IOH to “be moved, towed or hauled over the highways without a special permit issued under s.
 348.27(14).”
 Senate Bill 83 corrects that and allows IOH of any width to be transported by trailer or semitrailer, without a permit, at times other than hours of darkness, subject to certain lighting and marking requirements.

 Assembly Bill 113 passed the Assembly by a vote of 99-0 on April 14 and passed the Senate by a voice vote on April 21.
-The Governor is expected to sign Assembly Bill 113 by the end of April.
+Governor Walker signed the bill into law on April 29.